 Sophos PureMessage version 4.0.4 also installs the CheckDBConnection test tool alongside the main components of PureMessage.
 This can be used to verify whether your Database is compatible with TLS 1.2.

 This article explains all of the database connection checks that the CheckDBConnection tool makes.
 These checks are made to determine whether the system can connect to the Sophos database with TLS 1.2 and provide further information on the changes required to enable the use of TLS 1.2.

-The information provided in this article is taken from the guidance provided for Microsoft for TLS 1.2 support for Microsoft SQL Server:
+The information provided in this article is taken from the guidance provided from Microsoft: TLS 1.2 support for Microsoft SQL Server.

 The tool is extracted to the installation location of Sophos PureMessage.
 For PureMessage 4.0.4 the default location is:

 CheckDBConnection.exe -s <DatabaseComputerName>\SOPHOS -t onfce

 The tool has two working mode.
 The default is checking the system for TLS 1.2 compatibility (system check mode).
 The second performs the database settings modification (apply mode: -a).

 This parameter will perform the following three checks:

 Note: Must be used alongside parameter -t s if the database cannot be detected or is not local.